-So, here are few signs that it’s time for you to talk to a therapist.
+So, here are a few signs that it’s time for you to talk to a therapist.

 1. You’re highly stressed

-Racing thoughts, constant worry, anger, irritability, restlessness, difficulty in performing activities of daily living or problems at work/school or home are all signs of a mental health issue.
-Because these are the signs liosted for nearly every diagnosis listed in the DSM-5, the mental health diagnostic manual.
+Racing thoughts, constant worry, anger, irritability, restlessness, difficulty in performing activities of daily living, or problems at work/school or home are all signs of a mental health issue.
+Because these are the signs listed for nearly every diagnosis listed in the DSM-5, the mental health diagnostic manual.

 2. You’re unable to regulate your emotions

-We all experience anger, excitement, frustration, anxiety or low mood, but some people can well-manage them.
-You must have seen people giving witty reply even to most embarrassing question.
+We all experience anger, excitement, frustration, anxiety, or low mood, but some people can well-manage them.
+You must have seen people giving witty replies even to the most embarrassing questions.
 And there are some who maintain a smiling face even during heated arguments.
 These are people who have mastered the art of emotional regulation.

-Counselling or talk therapy is designed to help you self-regulate your behaviour and learn more adaptive ways to manage stress through active problem solving and relaxation strategies.
+Counseling or talk therapy is designed to help you self-regulate your behavior and learn more adaptive ways to manage stress through active problem solving and relaxation strategies.